 Many individuals, including our president, maliciously characterize citizenship law as a simplistic matter for political gain.

-On the contrary, as the circumstances of this story help to demonstrate, rules concerning which immigrants can be declared citizens of the U.S. rest on a complex tapestry built on the unique laws of different countries.
+On the contrary, as the circumstances of this story help to demonstrate, rules concerning which children born in airspace can be declared citizens of the U.S. rest on a complex tapestry built on the unique laws of different countries.

 A woman has given birth during a Los Angeles-bound China Airlines flight after unexpectedly going into labour.

 What Are The Rules For Determining Citizenship Of A Child Born In The Sky?

 The citizenship of a child born in air space depends on many factors.
 In some instances, the answer is straight-forward.
 In others, it can be quite complicated, contingent on details most folks would hardly ever think are relevant to determine a baby’s citizenship.

 In general, there are three different bases for determining citizenship here: